taichi88/Animal_project_grouptask/README.md

-The reason i wrote this code is the Tasks given to me, during studyind This program is written in python 3.
+The reason i wrote this code is the Tasks given to me, during lectures This program is written in python 3.

 The main purpose is to illustrate